CUET Commerce Exam > CUET Commerce Notes > General Test Preparation for CUET UG > Important Formulas & Tips: Percentages

 So time taken by A = 30-6=24 hrs.

-If three quantities have a relation of C = A + B and quantity A is increased by x%.
+If three quantities have a relation of C = A + B, and quantity A is increased by x%.
 If we wish to maintain C as constant, then B should be reduced byImportant Formulas for CAT Percentages and vice versa in case of a decrease.

 Example: The saving of a person is 20% of his income.
-If his expenditure increases by 10% without any increase in his income, then by how much percent he has to decrease his saving?
+If his expenditure increases by 10% without any increase in his income, then by how much percent he has to decrease his savings?

 Sol:Let us assume the income of the person is 100